joao-osilva/joao-osilva.github.io/_posts/2017-10-14-Cloud-Messaging-with-RabbitMQ-and-AMQP.md

 **High availability:** ensures that if a broker fails, communication will be redirected to a different broker instance.

 **Pluggable architecture:** provides a mechanism to extend its functionalities with RabbitMQ plug-ins

+That's it for today, I'll do another post in the future showing how to set up RabbitMQ on docker.